TheoKarld/suiTX/README.md

+KARLDWORLD DESIGN 2025

+View Our Company Portfolio: https://karldworld.xyz

 WEB3 IMPLEMENTATION

-# Run and deploy your AI Studio app
+# Run and deploy your suiTX app

 This contains everything you need to run your app locally.

-View Our Company Portfolio: https:/karldworld.xyz

 ## Run Locally